-Strike's Burke Graphite Project3 (in which Strike holds a 60% interest) is located in the Cloncurry region in North Central Queensland, where there is access to well-developed transport infrastructure to an airport at Mt Isa (~122km) and a port in Townsville (~783km).
+Strike's Burke Graphite Project (in which Strike holds a 60% interest) is located in the Cloncurry region in North Central Queensland, where there is access to well-developed transport infrastructure to an airport at Mt Isa (~122km) and a port in Townsville (~783km).

-During the quarter, CSA Global Pty Ltd (CSA Global) were engaged by Strike to complete a Mineral Resource Estimate (MRE) for the Project, delivering a reported maiden Inferred Mineral Resource of4:
+A Mineral Resource Estimate (MRE) for the Project has defined a maiden Inferred Mineral Resource of7:

-- 6.3 million tonnes @ 16.0% Total Graphitic Carbon (TGC) for 1,000,000 tonnes of contained graphite; - Within the mineralisation envelope there is included higher grade material of 2.3 million tonnes @ 20.6% TGC (with a TGC cut-off grade of 18%) for 464,000 tonnes of contained graphite which will be investigated further.
+- 6.3 million tonnes @ 16.0% Total Graphitic Carbon (TGC) for 1,000,000 tonnes of contained graphite; - Within the mineralisation envelope there is included higher grade material of 2.3 million tonnes 20.6% TGC (with a TGC cut-off grade of 18%) for 464,000 tonnes of contained graphite which will be investigated further.